-If you find that you’re struggling with these same types of mistakes on your kick serve, read on to discover some drills and tips you can use to fix your accuracy troubles for good, and learn how to hit a good kick serve.
+If you find that you’re struggling with these same types of mistakes on your kick serve, continue to read on.
+You’ll discover great drills and tips to fix your accuracy issues, and learn how to hit a good kick serve.

 Here’s a detailed video where I demonstrate the perfect toss to easily hit a kick serve.